cde-ev/cdedb2/doc/source/Realm_Core_Anonymous_Contact.rst

       - Knowledge of the secret does not give the user access to any sensitive information via the frontend (like the identity of the sender, subject of the message or content of the message).
-      - This is mitigated by logging all replies, and sending a copy of each reply to the actual recipients, so that such unprivileged responses do not go unnoticed.
+      - This is mitigated by logging all replies (including persona id of the user replying), and sending a copy of each reply to the actual recipients, so that such unprivileged responses do not go unnoticed.
       - The reply will also contain the name and username of the responder, meaning the original sender should be able to see if they received an invalid reply, especially since the intended recipients are able to inform them about